a2ke5e1/nextjs-materialweb/README.md

 # MaterialWeb + NextJS

-This is just an experiment to add [Material Web Buttons](https://material-web.dev/components/button/) to NextJS.
+This repo shows how to use Material Web Components in NextJs.

 ![Screenshot](.github/image.png)